 What the court considers

-When deciding whether to grant a child protection order, the court considers the information presented by you, your family, and the Department of Communities, Child Safety and Disability Services.
+When deciding whether to grant a child protection order, the court considers the information presented by you, your family, and the Department of Child Safety, Youth and Women (DCSYW).

 The court can grant a child protection order only if it believes that the child needs protection from harm and does not have a parent who is willing and able to provide protection.
 The court must be sure the order is necessary to ensure the child’s safety.